m2m-lite/m2m-lite/README.md

 - Configurable through a simple YAML file
 - Supports mapping multiple rooms and channels 1:1
 - **New:** Now uses Meshtastic shortnames when relaying messages from remote meshnets
+- **New:** Refactored session management to pave the way for Matrix E2EE support

 ## Custom Keys in Matrix Messages